Skip to content

 Here are the steps you need to take to achieve a plumbing contractor license:

-As part of your application, you need to prove that you are enrolled in an accredited plumbing apprenticeship program by providing the name and license number of the program, as well as the signature of the program manager.
+You’ll need to prove that you are enrolled in an accredited plumbing apprenticeship program by providing the program’s name and license number, as well as the signature of the program manager.

 You also need to provide the name, license number, and signature of the licensed journeyman plumber or plumbing contractor who will employ and direct you as an apprentice.